Diffusion Model Patching via Mixture-of-Prompts: Diffusion Model Patching (DMP)

 \subsection{Training}

-\paragraph{Zero-initialization.} We empirically found that random initialization of prompts can disrupt the original information flow early in training, leading to instability and divergence.
+\textbf{Zero-initialization.} We empirically found that random initialization of prompts disrupts the early training process, leading to instability and divergence.
 To ensure stable further training of a pre-trained diffusion model, we start by zero-initializing the prompts.
-With the prompt addition strategy that we selected before, zero-initialization helps prevent harmful noise from affecting the deep features of neural network layers and preserves the original knowledge at the beginning of training.
-In the first training step, since prompt parameters are initialized to zero, $\vp^{(i-1)}$ term in~\cref{eq:7} evaluates to zero, thus
+With the prompt addition strategy that we selected before, zero-initialization prevents harmful noise from affecting the deep features of neural network layers and preserves the original knowledge at the beginning of training.
+As training progresses, the model gradually incorporate additional signals from the prompts.